 |New Student Orientation||

-Undergraduate orientation is a one-day session that takes place the week before school starts.
-The sessions consist of a presentation by Academic Affairs and Student Affairs regarding policies/procedures and general information.
-After the session, students have the opportunity to meet with program coordinators, as well as financial aid and registrar representatives; gain access to their MyID and email; and receive access cards to campus.
+Undergraduate orientation is a one-day session held before the start of the fall and spring semesters, typically during the week before classes start.
+The sessions consist of presentations by Academic Affairs and Student Affairs regarding policies/procedures and general academic and campus information.
+After the session, students have the opportunity to meet with program coordinators, as well as with representatives of the Office of Student Financial Aid and the Office of the Registrar; to interact with UGA-Griffin faculty, staff, and continuing students; to gain access to their UGA MyID and email account; and to receive access cards that allow them to open campus gates and gain access to some campus buildings after hours.

 Because of the breadth of academic programs available at the University of Georgia and the unique requirements of many programs, academic advising is handled by the individual schools and colleges.
 UGA-Griffin students are advised on-site each semester by the academic advisor for their program of study.